 SecureCall is a fraud prevention feature of Internet Banking which is designed to help protect you and your money from online fraud.

 You may already be familiar with SecureCall as we use it to verify payments to new payees.
-From June, it will also be required when you log on or make changes to your account.
+It is now required when you log on or make changes to your account.

 You can read more about SecureCall on our Help & Support pages.